manassaloi/manassaloi.github.io/_posts/2020-01-27-no-to-catchups.markdown

 title:  "I will say NO to your request to catch up"

 ---
-I wrote a thread recently on why I turn down most catch up requests.
-Turning it into a blogpost (with some minor edits)

-**/threadstarts**

-Till I was in my mid 20s I used to meet people just because they were from college or we had worked together somewhere.

-These were what people call 'social commitments'.

-I used to go to parties I did not want because I was scared people would call me a spoilsport otherwise.
+I used to meet people just because they were from college or we had worked together somewhere, until I was in my mid-20s.
+These were what people call "social commitments".
+I used to go to parties I didn't want to go to because I was afraid people would call me a spoilsport.

-As I moved towards my late 20s, I realised how transient most relationships are.

-You barely talk to/meet  people you once thought of as "close friends".

-Once you move jobs, cities very few of these people will remain with you.
+As I got closer to my late 20s, I began to realise how fleeting most relationships are.
+You hardly ever talk to or meet the people you once thought of as your "close friends".
+As soon as you move to a new job or city, very few of those people will stay with you.

-So I started asking myself.

-'If I don't go this party how much will this person care or even I will care later.

-The answer generally is Not much.

-'Will I want to meet the person I am meeting today after 5 years too?'

-Again the answer is mostly No.
+So I began to ask myself: How much will it matter to this person, or even to me, if I don't go to this party?
+The answer is usually 'not much'.
+Will I still want to meet the person that I am going to meet today in 5 years' time?
+Again the answer is usually no.

-So I stopped bothering with these 'social commitments'.
+So I stopped worrying about these 'social commitments'.

-Now I only meet people I really want to meet.

-These are the people who I meet and then feel more optimistic and happy about myself.

-People for whom I set an alarm call in the morning saying "IMP Meet X in the evening."
+Now I only go out to meet people that I really want to meet.
+The people who make me feel happy.
+People I learn from and look up to.
+The kind of people for whom I would set an alarm in the morning saying "IMP meet X in the evening" so that I don't miss the engagement.

-**Another filter:** If there was no alcohol involved would I still meet this person?

-Is this catch-up happening only because both of us have nothing else to do and hence we are ok spending 3 hours asking "aur batao" over beer while waiting for the evening to get over?

-Or is it because I am really looking forward to meet this person and hence  am prioritising this person over dozen other things I could do?
+Another filter I use: If there was no alcohol involved, would I still want to meet this person?
+Is this chat only happening because we both have nothing else to do and therefore it is fine to spend 3 hours saying "aur batao" over a beer while waiting for the evening to end?
+Or is it because I am really looking forward to meeting this person and therefore this person has priority over a dozen other things I could be doing?

-I have very few regrets about not meeting people.

-But I have loads about:

-Going to parties I did not want but went because the person asked a dozen times and I just could not say No.

-Meeting someone knowing we will just bitch and take each others case.

-And I will just fake smile through the whole thing waiting to come back home.
+I have very little regret about not meeting people.
+But I do have a lot of them about: Going to parties I didn't want to go to.
+Going because the person asked a dozen times and I couldn't say no. Meeting someone with the knowledge that all we will do is bitch and bitch and bitch.
+And I will just fake a smile through the whole thing.
+I will wait to go home.

-Saying No has become second nature now.
+Saying no has become second nature to me now.

 Thanks to good defaults:
 1. Reading (books/articles)